 Race #1 was set by points after qualifying had been abandoned due to track conditions, which placed the NAT contenders well back in the grid.
 Enerson started in 17th, Furuseth started in 19th, and Eaton was back in 21st after suffering a one-spot penalty for missing the checkered flag during the second practice session.
 All three would charge ahead of their starting positions with Furuseth giving an absolute clinic on overtaking on the bumpy and narrow circuit finishing P8 overall and taking the NAT class victory.

-“My race was awesome.
+no images were found“My race was awesome.
 I had a great start going into the first corner and passed six or seven cars.
 I was able to pull away quite early.
 It was quite difficult with the safety car laps but I was able stay ahead the whole race.
 The car was just amazing.
 I have to thank Cape Motorsports with Wayne Taylor Racing for that.
 They did an amazing job throughout the weekend and also the whole season in setting up the car.” — Henrik Furuseth, #32 Cape Motorsports with Wayne Taylor Racing

 Race #2 was a completely different beast!
 As in the Championship battle, the National class cars also suffered from contact and driver errors.
 Henrik Furuseth tagged the wall exiting T4, thus ruining his chance at being competitive and defending his race win from the previous day.
 R. C. Enerson was taken out on the first lap of the race, removing him from contention as well.
 Mark Eaton’s years of experience behind the wheel of his FE racer led him to be far more patient than his younger competitors and allowed him to avoid all the mayhem.
 Eaton took full advantage of the opportunity to make ground in the championship taking not only the NAT class win, but finishing P7 overall, the highest finish for any NAT class car so far this season.

-“We started on the outside this time thankfully because the inside was definitely not the place to be yesterday.
+no images were found“We started on the outside this time thankfully because the inside was definitely not the place to be yesterday.
 I made a good start and just kept digging.
 Finally, and I don’t know if Henrik [Furuseth] had contact with the wall, but I just kept reeling him in.
 I saw him tag the wall in Turn Four and his car wasn’t any good after that.
 I was able to get ahead of him and pull out a lead and that was pretty much it.
 The race was over with a caution on the front straight.” — Mark Eaton, #92 Robinson Motor Sports

 We spoke with Mark earlier in the week as part of our Inside the Helmet series, and he spoke frequently of the need to be patient and aware of the much tighter confines of a street circuit.
 Looks like experience paid major dividends for the 2008 SCCA FE National Champion.